 Far from limiting itself to French terroirs, the Punkovino web series opens with the diversity of techniques used all over Europe to obtain “wild” wines, opposite to the sector’s industrialisation.
 In Georgia, the winemaker Keti makes a place for herself in a world of men, by taking on the ancestral kvevri, enormous amphora which are buried to macerate the wine.
 In Bavaria, Michael Voelker uses bat guano as fertiliser for his “Batman” cuvée.
 Servaas Blockeel, is the only natural wine producer in Belgium, and doesn't hesitate to surround his vines with large coppices to keep his neighbours’ pesticides away.
 The protagonists in Punkovino are all radically different, but nevertheless share the same passion: wine in all its forms, with no scruples.

-With Futurimage, the Institut français offers a platform which provides a rich panorama of new forms of narrations.
+Punkovino, by Tina Meyer and Yoann Le Gruiec, is part of the works exposed in Futurimage, a platform which provides a rich panorama of new forms of narrations.

 Futurimage has been created by the Institut français, in collaboration with Producteurs d’Expériences Numériques (Digital Experiences Producers).
 Find out more information about Futurimage